-Summer is in full swing, and we’re hitting the trails.
-Hiking is a great way to get outside with your dog(s) while avoiding crowded areas.
-But, it requires a certain amount of preparation.
-That’s especially true with a dog along for the journey.
-Here are our pro-tips for venturing in the great outdoors with your pup in tow.
+Hiking with dogs is one of our favorite summer activities, and we’re hitting the trails.
+Hiking is a great way to get outside and bond with your dog, but it does require a certain amount of preparation.
+That’s especially true if you are hiking with your dog for the first time.
+Here are our pro tips for venturing into the great outdoors with your dog this summer.

 If you’re new to hiking, spend time looking up trails in your area.
 Bring Fido is a great resource to start for owner-approved trails near you.
 Keep in mind that just because a trail has better views doesn’t mean it’ll be easy for your dog to find their footing.

 Make sure your dog is ready for hikes, as well.
 If they’re a working breed and in good health, they’re probably good to go.
 But you shouldn’t rush with dogs that are too young, too old, smaller, or brachycephalic, for example.
 If your dog has a physical condition that you think might slow them down on a hike, check with your vet to see if they’re ready.
 While you’re there, you can also ask about trail hazards that are unique to your area, and make sure your dog is up to date on vaccines and flea/tick prevention.

 Here are some tips to help you prepare to hike with your dog:

 - Look up the trail’s rules.
 Are dogs allowed?
 Are leashes required?

 - Get a sense of how long the trail is and what the terrain is like.

 - Find the nearest emergency vet in case your dog is injured.

 - Ask about trail hazards, like waterborne pathogens, snake bites, and parasites.